oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/buffered_host_streaming/README.md

 > - ModelSim® SE
 >
 > When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.
->
-> When targeting the CycloneV FPGA family, Intel® Quartus® Standard Edition must be used instead of Intel® Quartus® Prime Pro Edition.
->
-> :warning: The appropriate device files must be installed during the Intel® Quartus® installation.

 *Notice: SYCL USM host allocations, and therefore this tutorial, are only supported on FPGA boards that have a USM capable BSP (e.g. the Intel® FPGA PAC D5005 with Intel Stratix® 10 SX with USM support: intel_s10sx_pac:pac_s10_usm).
 USM host allocations are supported for all non FPGA board targets (e.g. Agilex™).*